 - Cover and leave on counter for 12-24 hours.

 - Next day, add 1 tsp sea salt.

 - Knead for 5-7 min, adding flour as needed to keep dough from sticking to hands OR leave mixture in the bowl and mush it around with your hands.
 The second option produces very sticky dough but I use it because adding too much flour can make them dry.
 Let dough rest for 30 minutes.

-- For tortilla press, divide dough into 16 equal-sized balls and press according to your press' instructions.
+- Divide dough into 16 equal-sized balls and press according to your press' instructions.

-- For skillet, pour oil onto a flat surface.
+- Pour oil onto a flat surface.
 Divide dough into 16 equal-sized balls and lay them on the oil.